ACADEMIC DIFFICULTY

 • Term GPA falls below 2.0 while on Academic Notice

-• Student does not clear Academic Notice within two terms (i.e., does not return to an overall GPA of 2.0 or better)
+• Student does not clear Academic Notice within one term (i.e., does not return to an overall GPA of 2.0 or better)

-All STD students are sent a MyUCLA notification with academic guidelines that they must meet in order to regain good academic standing.
-The steps necessary to clear STD status depend on the individual student’s case.
-Students who are STD should follow the written instructions sent to them by their College advising unit.
+All students who are placed on Academic Continuation are sent a MyUCLA notification with academic guidelines that they must meet in order to regain good academic standing.
+The steps necessary to clear one’s status depend on the individual student’s case.
+Students who are on Academic Continuation should follow the written instructions sent to them by their College advising unit.
 Some offices may offer special group sessions, and some may require or encourage individual appointments with Counselors.

-Students who are either on Academic Notice or who are Subject To Dismissal may not take classes on a Pass/No Pass option grading basis.
+Students who are either on Academic Notice or Academic Continuation may not take classes on a Pass/No Pass option grading basis.

-Students who need to withdraw from any term while on Academic Notice or Subject To Dismissal from a previous term should meet with an academic counselor in their College advising unit.
+Students who need to withdraw from any term while on Academic Notice or Academic Continuation from a previous term should meet with an academic counselor in their College advising unit.